• viagra action

 MIXTAPE 110 – STATE OF THE RAP UNION

-So if there was a State of the Hip-Hop Union, I think one thing that we could probably count on would be that unlike any previous or current administration, we would get the straight, uncut reality of our current status.
+So if there was a State of the Hip-Hop Union, generic I think one thing that we could probably count on would be that unlike any previous or current administration, we would get the straight, uncut reality of our current status.
 I mean, there would still be lying about what sort of dirt people did in the past or how many guns/cars/etc dudes owned – but yeah.
 I would tune in to watch that.

 So the idea behind this is people from different angles telling us what our current situation is – some of them more indirect than others, some of them more violent than others, and hey, some of them even have some recommendations for us.
 Enough from me, let’s see what they have to say…